 Looking to get a new set of fins?
-Here are reviews of the best swim fins available for competitive swimmers.
+Here are reviews of the best swimming fins for competitive and lap swimmers.

 Is there anything more enjoyable than training with swim fins?
 If there is—I don’t know what it is.

 Choosing the best pair of swim fins can be a little tricky, however.
 Our first instinct is to buy the biggest, baddest pair available.
-But there is a problem with getting long-blade fins—they slow down your kicking tempo so much that they no longer replicate your natural kicking motion.
+But there is a problem with getting long-blade fins (especially those super long fins that are better used for snorkeling)—they slow down your kicking tempo so much that they no longer replicate your natural kicking motion.

 Why is this important?
-Because the goal with wearing fins is to not only go really, really fast, but to produce the same motor patterns that you would use in regular swimming.
+Because the goal of wearing fins is to not only go really, really fast but to produce the same motor patterns that you would use in regular swimming.
 Wearing fins while swimming can teach you to reduce excess knee bend, and help you develop power in the water.

 Another big side benefit is that for heavy-fin users these bad boys don’t cause blisters.
 One of the main problems with fins are when they cut into your skin with use and force, meaning you have to pair them with socks or booties.